DhanaSri-09/CertVault-project/docs.md

             "certificateUrl": certificateURL
         }
     Response Payload:
-        sucess: It contains a updated certificate in JSON format.
+        sucess: It contains a updated certificate details.
         error: It contains response code and message confirming the status of the operation.
 Response JSON:
     success- {